corda/corda/docs/source/node-database.rst

 | V_PKEY_HASH_EX_ID_MAP       | ID, PUBLIC_KEY_HASH, TRANSACTION_ID, OUTPUT_INDEX, EXTERNAL_ID                                                                                                                                           |
 +-----------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-For more details, see :doc:`node-database-tables`.
+For more details see: :doc:`node-database-tables`.

 The node database for a Simple Notary has additional tables: